-This analysis does not find evidence that the RBC reform adversely affected SME lending.
-The RBC reform acts as a proxy that also covers the G-SIB capital surcharge and the recently implemented LR requirements.
-Reform effects on both SME lending growth rates and the share of SME lending are insignificant from a transitory or persistent perspective.
+The analysis does not find evidence, that the RBC reform adversely affected SME lending.
+The RBC reform acts as a proxy that also covers the G-SIB surcharge and the recently implemented leverage ratio requirements.
+Reform effects on both SME lending growth rates and the share of SME lending21 reveal to be insignificant from a transitory or persistent perspective.